Site of Uvalde school massacre to be demolished, mayor says - NewsBreak

 McLaughlin said at the conference that he is “very frustrated” with how Texas DPS is handling the investigation because local officials are not receiving any information on what state officials are learning about the events.

 Pete Arredondo — the Uvalde Consolidated Independent School District police chief who has received criticism for reportedly making the decision to not send officers into the classroom immediately — was sworn in as a member of the city council shortly after the shooting.
-He had requested a leave of absence amid the shooting’s aftermath, but the council rejected his request at its meeting.Republicans pitch prayer, family values as gun violence solution
+He had requested a leave of absence amid the shooting’s aftermath, but the council rejected his request at its meeting.President Biden calls for federal gas tax holiday

 McLaughlin said in his eight years serving as mayor no one has been granted a leave of absence.